MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/adyen-support.md

 You have issues with the Dynamics 365 Payment Connector for Adyen in the following areas, and you require support from the Adyen team:

-- Configuration of Point of sale (POS), Modern point of sale (MPOS), call center, or Dynamics 365 Commerce
+- Configuration of point of sale (POS), call center, or Dynamics 365 Commerce
 - The Adyen payment service provider (PSP) reference number (for example, if you have questions about refusals, including manual key entry \[MKE\] refusals)
 - Anything that isn't working in test or live merchant environments